TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 This method enables high-quality visualisation of long-range chromatin interactions and their associated regulatory context across developmental stages in *E. scolopes*.

+### Plotting differential insulation score

+The R script [`genova_diff_insulation_score.R`](genova_diff_insulation_score.R) calculates and plots insulation scores  from Micro-C contact matrices in *E. scolopes* across the three developmental stages (20, 25, and 29).
+The goal is to visualise differences in chromatin insulation across the differential loop shown in Figure 4 and annotate potential differential loop regions.
+Input files for this script are taken directly from the HiC-Pro mapping output (in [1.
+Preprocessing and mapping of Micro-C reads](../1.%20Preprocessing%20and%20mapping%20of%20Micro-C%20reads/)).